ahidashrafs/ahidashrafs/README.md

 ## Hi!
 I'm Ahid Ashraf Sami

 A Final-year *Civil & Environmental Engineering student* at *IUT*, Gazipur.
-I use *GIS* and satellite data to study flood risk, suitability analysis, and land cover change — mostly in Bangladesh.
+I use *GIS* and satellite data to study flood risk, suitability analysis, watershed Delineation and land cover change — mostly in Bangladesh.

-Graduating in ~3 months.
+Graduating in 3 months.
 Looking for GIS or environmental engineering roles.

 ---